 It’s rare for symptoms to continue past 24 months.
 If they persist, it may be a sign of gastroesophageal reflux disease (GERD), which is a more severe condition.
-While symptoms may vary, here are some of the most common signs of acid reflux or GERD in infants.
+While symptoms may vary, here are some of the most common signs and symptoms of acid reflux or GERD in infants.

-Spitting Up and Vomiting
+Spitting up and Vomiting

 Refusal to Eat and Difficulty Eating or Swallowing